allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

   * Members shall
     * Watch the course website and Slack workspace for changes to due dates.
     * :heavy_exclamation_mark: TODO: add items in the A category for deadlines.
+    * Turn assignments in on time.
+    * Complete their work in a timely manner that will not negatively affect other group members.

 * Unacceptable Conduct (U):
   * Members shall not
     * :heavy_exclamation_mark: TODO: add items in the U category for deadlines.
+    * Be dishonest about late assignments.
+    * Bargain for more time to complete assignments.

 #### Communication